apache/nuttx/configs/viewtool-stm32f107/README.txt

     6. USB support is disabled by default.
 See the section above entitled, "USB Interface"

+    STATUS.
+The first time I build the configuration, I get some undefined external references.
+No idea why.
+Simply cleaning the apps/ directory and rebuilding fixes the problem:

+      make apps_clean all

   nsh:

     This configuration directory provide the basic NuttShell (NSH).